44xtc44/EisenRadio/docs/source/README.rst

 via "Tools/Export/Names and URL's" menu from your database.
 An updated ``blacklist.json`` can be imported into your database.

+* The default save path is in the package folder.
+You should change it via the menu options

+     ``/home/osboxes/.local/lib/python3.6/site-packages/ghettorecorder/radios``

 pip install
 -----------
     """ xxs Linux xxs """